Minister and Staff

 Affliliated Community Minister

 Rev. Marshall Hawkins (he/him/his) is a community minister who works as a hospice chaplain.
-He came to First Church as a ministerial intern in 2001 and never left!
+He came to this congregation as a ministerial intern in 2001 and never left!
 The congregation ordained Marshall in 2003, and voted to endorse his ministry and accept his affiliation.
 Marshall recently worked as an editor for the Unitarian Universalist Association—the denominational headquarters located in Boston.

 Marshall often provides ministerial coverage for the congregation when Rev. Elizabeth Bukey is away and loves to work on spiritual deepening and retreats.